EricZinda/Perplexity/docs/devvocab/devvocabPluralsAndCardinality.md

 There must be 4 children and each one must eat 3 (possibly different) pizzas = 12

-- pickn(children), pickn(pizzas): There is one set of 4 children that ate one set of 3 pizzas (same as above)
+- coll(children), coll(pizzas): There is one set of 4 children that ate one set of 3 pizzas (same as above)
+    - each child ate 3 pizzas together
+    - each pizza was eaten by 4 children together
-- quant(children), pickn(pizzas): There are individual children that each ate a (potentially different) set of 3 pizzas
+- dist(children), coll(pizzas): There are 4 individual children that each ate a (potentially different) set of 3 pizzas
+    - each child ate 3 pizzas together
+    - each pizza was eaten by 1 child separately
-- pickn(children), quant(pizzas): There is one set of 4 children that ate 3 different individual pizzas
+- coll(children), dist(pizzas): There is one set of 4 children that ate 3 different individual pizzas
+        (same as 1??, not if we are talking about lifting...)
+    - each child ate 3 pizzas separately
+    - each pizza was eaten by 4 children together
-- quant(children), quant(pizzas): There are 4 individual children that each ate a (potentially different) pizza
+- dist(children), dist(pizzas): There are 4 individual children that each ate 3 (potentially different) pizzas
+    - each child ate 3 pizzas separately
+    - each pizza was eaten by 1 child separately

                         ┌── _child_n_1(x3)
             ┌────── and(0,1)